mik-jozef/chalk/README.md

 | `(Int a, Int b) => a + b` | `Int(Int a, Int b) { return a + b; }`

 ### Generics
-Generic types are types that have other generic parameters.
+Generic types are types that have generic parameters.
 A generic parameter can be a type or a constant value.
 Generic parameters are implicitly `comptime`.

 Unlike in C++, duck typing doesn't work in Chalk.
 All members of type parameters must be specified in a trait the type implements.